Carlos P. Garcia: Austerity program

-During his administration, he acted on the Bohlen–Serrano Agreement, which shortened the lease of the American military bases from 99 years to 25 years and made it renewable after every five years.
+Hydroelectric power development

+The Garcia administration had ambitious plans to develop the hydroelectric potential of the Philippines.
+The first in Mindanao which aimed to boost the Maria Cristina Falls from 100,000 to 750,000 kilowatts for an industrial complex in Iligan.
+The second, on the Angat River in Central Luzon, is near Manila which will provide 230,000 kilowatts to support a new industrial complex, costing 20 million USD.
+The third project on the Agno River in Northern Luzon which aimed to electrify rural areas, while smaller hydroelectric projects in the Visayan Islands will be funded locally.

 Creation of the International Rice Research Institute

 President Garcia, with the strong advocacy of Agriculture and Natural Resources Secretary Juan G. Rodriguez, invited the Ford Foundation and the Rockefeller Foundation "to establish a rice research institute" in Los Baños, Laguna.
 This led to the establishment of the International Rice Research Institute in 1960.

 Republic Cultural Award

 In addition to his laws and programs, the Garcia administration also put emphasis on reviving the Filipino culture.
 In doing so, the Republic Cultural Award was created.
 To this day, the award is being given to Filipino artists, scientists, historians, and writers.

+Opposition

+The Garcia administration faced opposition from the U.S. and Magsaysay supporters.
+The United States campaigned against Garcia accusing his administration of rampant corruption.
+Magsaysay supporters, on the other hand, wanted to restore the "spirit of Magsaysay’s honest and energetic administration".
+Magsaysay supporters were divided into two parties: the Progressive Party and the Liberal Party.

 1961 presidential election

 At the end of his second term, he ran for re–election in the presidential elections of November 14, 1961, but was defeated by Vice President Diosdado Macapagal, who belonged to the rival Liberal Party.